 Liu Xiaobio was awarded the 2010 Nobel Peace Prize "for his long and non-violent struggle for fundamental human rights in China."

 The aura around me is enough already.
 I hope the world can pay more attention to other victims who are not well known, or not known at all.

-Liu Xiaobo, a prominent independent intellectual in China, is a long-time advocate of political reform and human rights in China and an outspoken critic of the Chinese communist regime; Liu has been detained, put under house arrest and imprisoned many times for his writing and activism.
-According to his lawyers’ defence statement in his 2009 trial, Liu has written nearly 800 essays, 499 of them since 2005.
-Liu is a drafter and a key proponent of Charter 08.
+Liu Xiaobo, a prominent independent intellectual in China, was a long-time advocate of political reform and human rights in China and an outspoken critic of the Chinese communist regime; Liu was detained, put under house arrest and imprisoned many times for his writing and activism.
+According to his lawyers’ defence statement in his 2009 trial, Liu had written nearly 800 essays, 499 of them since 2005.
+Liu was a drafter and a key proponent of the pro-democracy manifesto, Charter 08.
 Liu Xiaobo was awarded the 2010 Nobel Peace Prize, which he was unable to accept in person due to his imprisonment.